saprykins/API_reading_pdf/readme.md

   ```
   where 1 is id number of the record in database.

-* At this moment the pdf-file is saved on your local machine, text and metadata are saved in local sqlite database.
+* At this moment the pdf-file is saved in 'API_reading_pdf-develop/uploads' on your local machine, text and metadata are saved in local sqlite database.

-* You can use this id to retrieve the information about the file.
+* You should use this id to retrieve the information about the file.

 ## Get metadata